Protection of LGBTQ Youth: Prejudice Can Lead to Negative Outcomes

-- Place children in settings appropriate to the gender they identify with, rather than the gender of their birth: The system must take a child’s transgender identity, rather than the gender assigned to them at birth, into consideration during a pre-placement assessment.
-The child welfare system must work to ensure the safest and best quality placements for these children.
+- Place children in settings appropriate to the gender they identify with, rather than the gender of their birth: Systems serving youth populations must take a child’s transgender identity, rather than the gender assigned to them at birth, into consideration during a pre-placement assessment.

-- Create bully-free schools without reinforcing the school-to-prison pipeline: The education system must have a stronger support system for this population of kids, including safer schools and support from the community.
+- Create bully-free schools without reinforcing the school-to-prison pipeline: The education system must have a stronger support system for this population, including safer schools and support from the community.

 - Programs serving young victims of sex trafficking must expand their reach to male and LGBTQ victims: Sex trafficking is often viewed as a crime against females.
-While females are the predominant population, services must be adapted for male victims and LGBTQ victims.
+While females are the predominant population, services must be adapted to meet the unique needs of male and LGBTQ victims.

 Disclaimer: These links to third-party websites are provided as a convenience and for informational purposes only.
 They do not constitute an endorsement or approval by The Children’s Campaign or its affiliate organizations and partners.